Crafting the Perfect Ecommerce Returns Program | Cahoot

 Boxless returns have several advantages.
 Firstly, transportation is the largest cost in ecommerce reverse logistics (assuming high-value items were not damaged in transit and returns fraud and abuse are not a factor).
 Giving the customer the option to bring the items to a local returns desk (aka attended kiosk) allows for consolidating returns into larger shipments sent to a regional facility in groups, reducing transportation costs considerably.
 They can then be sorted en masse and further consolidated so that full truckloads containing tens of thousands of units from nationwide kiosks are delivered to the returns facilities at once and ready for bulk processing.
 This allows retailers to prioritize the processing and resale of higher-value items first, maximizing the value of the recaptured revenue.
 It also reduces time and cost for the items shipped directly to liquidators or donation centers, skipping wasteful transit and processing time and cost.

 Another benefit of boxless returns is the real-time ‘inspection’ at the time of dropoff of the items at the attended kiosk.
-The attendant may not thoroughly inspect the item for authenticity, damage, etc., but at least the retailer knows that an item is coming back, AND it’s not a box of rocks.
+The attendant may not thoroughly inspect the item for authenticity, damage, etc., but at least the retailer knows that an item is coming back and that it’s not a box of rocks.

 Finally, this returns process appeals to the eco-conscious consumer by reducing packaging waste, which translates into more savings for Sellers.